ioerror/highctidh/src/README.md

 mkdir -p src/dist/tmp
 cd src/ && make && make testrandom test512 && ./testrandom && ./test512
 ```

+The Python module on Windows is functional when installed with `pip` under
+MSYS2 using `gcc` in the `MSYS`, `UCRT64`, `MINGW64` environments or using
+`clang` in the `MINGW64` environment.
+These different environments are tested
+in `windows-msys-64bit-gcc-cygwin-ucrt-msvcrt-python-pip-test.yml` and
+`windows-msys-64bit-clang-msvcrt-python-pip-test.yml` respectively.

 ### Additional notes on building the C library